Dot (command): Usages

-Since the execution of the source file is done in the invoking context, environment changed within apply to the current process or the current shell.
+Since the execution of the source file is done in the invoking context, environment, changes within apply to the current process or shell.
 This is very different from scripts run directly by shebang or as sh foo.sh, which are run in a new, separate process space, with a separate environment.

 Therefore, the dot command can be used for splitting a big script into smaller pieces, potentially enabling modular design.
 Sourcing is also often done by the shell on session startup for user profile files like .bashrc and .profile.